 Below are a few antique tobacco pipe brands you can explore:

 We know that branded antique smoking pipes are expensive.
-But even a regular pipe made of rare wood and finish with a unique logo or carving can fetch you thousands of dollars.
+But even a regular pipe made of rare wood and finished with a unique logo or carving can fetch you thousands of dollars.

-So, look for distinctive pipe material like bone and ivory and unique bowl shape, like ducks, wolves, faces, etc., to spot a rare tobacco pipe.
+So, look for distinctive pipe material like bone and ivory and unique bowl shapes, like ducks, wolves, faces, etc., to spot a rare tobacco pipe.

 Below are a few rare tobacco pipes you can look for: